The most remote emergency room: Life and death in rural America

-A flashing red light summoned Dr. Brian Skow to his third emergency of the afternoon, and he hurried to a desk in a suburban office building.
-He sat in front of an oversize computer monitor, which showed a live video feed from inside a hospital room in eastern Montana.
-Two nurses were leaning over a patient on a stretcher, checking for a pulse, and squeezing oxygen out of a bag and into the patient's lungs.
+A flashing red light summons Dr Brian Skow to his third emergency of the afternoon, and he hurries to a desk in a suburban office building.
+He sits in front of an oversize computer monitor, which shows a live video feed from inside a hospital room in eastern Montana.
+Two nurses are leaning over a patient on a stretcher, checking for a pulse, and squeezing oxygen out of a bag and into the patient's lungs.

-"I'm Doctor Skow," he said, waving into a camera attached to his computer, introducing himself as the presiding emergency physician even though he was seated more than 700 miles away.
+"I'm Doctor Skow," he says, waving into a camera attached to his computer, introducing himself as the presiding emergency physician even though he is seated more than 700 miles away.
 "How can we help you today?"

-"We have a female patient, comatose and unresponsive," one of nurses in Montana said.
-The nurse was short of breath, and she looked up at the camera mounted to the wall of the exam room as she attached monitors to the patient's chest.
+"We have a female patient, comatose and unresponsive," one of nurses in Montana says.
+The nurse is short of breath, and she looks up at the camera mounted to the wall of the exam room as she attaches monitors to the patient's chest.
 "She's a known diabetic.
 Blood sugar over 600.
 I — I don't really know.
 I haven't seen a whole lot of this."

-"You're doing great," Skow said.
+"You're doing great," Skow says.
 "We'll walk through it together.
 That's why we're here."

-At the cubicle to Skow's left, another doctor was examining a head injury in Kansas.
+At the cubicle to Skow's left, another doctor is examining a head injury in Kansas.
 To his right, a physician monitored a possible heart attack at a critical-access hospital in Minnesota.
-Meanwhile, Skow used a remote control to move the high-resolution camera in Montana, zooming in to check the patient's pupils for dilation and using a microphone to listen for breathing sounds.
+Meanwhile, Skow uses a remote control to move the high-resolution camera in Montana, zooming in to check the patient's pupils for dilation and using a microphone to listen for breathing sounds.

-"If she's in respiratory failure, we need to take over her airway," Skow told the nurse.
+"If she's in respiratory failure, we need to take over her airway," Skow tells the nurse.
 "Let's get all hands on deck."

-He watched on the monitor as a few more nurses and a physician assistant came into the hospital room to prepare for an emergency intubation.
-They needed to insert a tube down the patient's throat to put her on a ventilator, but first that would require sedating and temporarily paralyzing her with medication, which meant she would no longer be capable of breathing on her own.
+He watches on the monitor as a few more nurses and a physician assistant come into the hospital room to prepare for an emergency intubation.
+They need to insert a tube down the patient's throat to put her on a ventilator, but first that would require sedating and temporarily paralysing her with medication, which means she will no longer be capable of breathing on her own.

-"Let's get her down nice and hard," Skow said, instructing the nurse to give the sedative first and then the paralytic.
-He zoomed in to check a bedside monitor that showed the patient's oxygen level at 100 percent and then switched over to another camera adjacent to the breathing tube that allowed him to see down the inside of the patient's throat.
+"Let's get her down nice and hard," Skow says, instructing the nurse to give the sedative first and then the paralytic.
+He zooms in to check a bedside monitor that shows the patient's oxygen level at 100 per cent and then switches over to another camera adjacent to the breathing tube that allows him to see down the inside of the patient's throat.

-"So there's the epiglottis," he said, directing the nurse as she tried to navigate the breathing tube past the tongue and into the windpipe.
+"So there's the epiglottis," he says, directing the nurse as she tries to navigate the breathing tube past the tongue and into the windpipe.
 "There are your vocal cords.
 You've got a nice view right there.
 Do you see it?"

-"Yeah, I see that, too," Skow said.
-He switched to another camera to check the patient's oxygen level on the bedside monitor and watched as it dropped to 95 percent, 93 percent, then 90.
-If the patient were deprived of oxygen for too long, it could cause permanent brain damage or heart failure.
-He switched back to look down the patient's throat.
-"Can you advance a bit further?" he asked the nurse.
+"Yeah, I see that, too," Skow says.
+He switches to another camera to check the patient's oxygen level on the bedside monitor and watches as it dropped to 95 per cent, 93 per cent, then 90.
+If the patient are deprived of oxygen for too long, it could cause permanent brain damage or heart failure.
+He switches back to look down the patient's throat.
+"Can you advance a bit further?" he asks the nurse.
 "You've almost got it.
 Just an inch?"

-He watched the nurse maneuver the breathing tube as he drummed his fingers against his knee.
-During his own bedside shifts at the hospital in Sioux Falls, a city of 180,000, Skow had performed dozens of similar intubations under what he had come to think of as the standard conditions of an urban trauma center.
+He watches the nurse maneuver the breathing tube as he drumms his fingers against his knee.
+During his own bedside shifts at the hospital in Sioux Falls, a city of 180,000, Skow had performed dozens of similar intubations under what he had come to think of as the standard conditions of an urban trauma centre.
 He usually had another emergency physician nearby to provide backup, plus a trauma surgeon, a cardiologist, an anesthesiologist, and a team of up to 20 residents, ER nurses, and paramedics competing for space at the patient's bedside.
-But now on the screen in rural Montana, Skow counted a total of five people in the room.
-None were doctors.
-None had significant experience performing emergency intubations.
+But now on the screen in rural Montana, Skow counts a total of five people in the room.
+None are doctors.
+None have significant experience performing emergency intubations.

-He moved the camera again to check the patient's oxygen level.
-Eighty-five percent.
+He moves the camera again to check the patient's oxygen level.
+Eighty-five per cent.
 Seventy-six and dropping faster.

-"Let's bag up and give it another shot," he said, instructing the nurses to pause the intubation and squeeze air by hand into the patient's lungs.
-Skow asked them to try intubating again with a smaller breathing tube, and then he looked again through the camera into the patient's throat.
+"Let's bag up and give it another shot," he says, instructing the nurses to pause the intubation and squeeze air by hand into the patient's lungs.
+Skow asks them to try intubating again with a smaller breathing tube, and then he looks again through the camera into the patient's throat.

 "You're right at the cords now.
-Can you advance just a bit?" he asked, inching his hands forward to demonstrate as the nurse did the same.
+Can you advance just a bit?" he asks, inching his hands forward to demonstrate as the nurse did the same.

 "Yes.
-That's it!" he said, watching as the tube slid into position and the oxygen level began to rise.
-One of the nurses at the bedside looked up at the camera and gave a thumbs up.
-"Thanks," she said.
+That's it!" he says, watching as the tube slides into position and the oxygen level begins to rise.
+One of the nurses at the bedside looks up at the camera and gives a thumbs up.
+"Thanks," she says.

 If anything defines the growing health gap between rural and urban America, it's the rise of emergency telemedicine in the poorest, sickest, and most remote parts of the country, where the choice is increasingly to have a doctor on screen or no doctor at all.